GroupWise and Multi-Factor Authentication (MFA)

 This document is relevant to GroupWise 18.4 and beyond and is specific to Multi-Factor Authentication.
 Note the following:

 - Although MFA was available in GroupWise 18.3, it was new and there were lots of problems with the MFA implementation.

-- MFA was not available in any earlier versions of GroupWise.
+- MFA was not available in any earlier versions of GroupWise prior to 18.3.

 - Most people assume MFA is a simple implementation that controls the end-user login behavior.
 But when you implement MFA in a GroupWise environment, there are many different components that are impacted that you may not realize.